shubhamku044/full-stack-interview-questions/README.md

 ### 59. What is a Salt and How Does It Make Password Hashing More Secure?

 ## WebSockets

+### 1. What are WebSockets and how do they differ from HTTP?

+### 2. When would you use WebSockets instead of REST APIs?

+### 3. How do you implement real-time features using WebSockets?

+### 4. What are the security considerations when using WebSockets?

+### 5. How do WebSockets handle connection loss?

+### 6. What is Socket.IO and when would you use it?

+### 7. How do you scale WebSocket applications?

+### 8. What are WebSocket events and how do you handle them?

+### 9. How do you test WebSocket applications?

+### 10. What are common WebSocket use cases?

+### 11. How do you implement authentication in WebSockets?

+### 12. What are the alternatives to WebSockets?

 ### 1. What is WebSockets?